Crocus pestalozzae: Etymology

-Distribution and Habitat
+Distribution and habitat

+The common name in Turkey of Crocus pestalozzae is "Ümraniye Çiğdemi".
+The plant naturally only spreads in Turkey.
+It's seen in the woods, in the bushes and in the meadows.
+It has been observed in Izmit and Gebze districts.

 Umraniye crocus is one of the plants that bloom in early spring with white or lilac-blue flowers in moist heaths, meadows, and rocky areas.
 It is common only in northwestern Turkey (especially in Ümraniye-Istanbul).
 The largest populations are found in the triangle areas of Maltepe-Ömerli-Pendik in Istanbul.
 Although the species was densely distributed in the Anatolian part of Istanbul, it is now highly endangered due to the uncontrolled, unplanned, and rapid development of the city.
 The species was included in the Red Data Book of Turkey in the category VU (endangered) by Ekim et al.